Mackenzie Booth: Reception

 For her portrayal of Mac, Weir received a nomination for Best Daytime Star at the 2021 Inside Soap Awards.
 She received a nomination in the same category the following year.
+In 2025, Weir received a nomination in the "Soaps - Best Actor" category at the Digital Spy Reader Awards.
+The following year, Weir was longlisted for Best Actress at the Inside Soap Awards, while "Mackenzie and Levi's fertility journey" was nominated for Best Storyline.

 Kerry Harvey of Stuff observed that Mac and Colby were "considered one of the show's hottest couples."
 Of Mac's love triangle dilemma, Rachel Lucas of What to Watch stated "Home and Aways Mackenzie Booth is usually super straight-laced but somehow she's ended up in an awkward love triangle...
 With two of the hottest hunks in Summer Bay!"
 Lucas quipped that Mac was "self-assured" in business, but not in her love life, adding that she had a "tricky relationship" with Colby and has "stumbled straight into more drama!"

 Stephanie McKenna of The West Australian enjoyed the chemistry between Mac and Tane and expressed her anger that the kiss between them was a dream sequence, writing "That kiss between Mac and Tane — the guy who is not her boyfriend — was all a lie and I fell for it.
 Don't get me wrong, I like Mac and Ari together, but this is a drama after all and that advertisement Home and Away have been spruiking for a week showed some serious chemistry and we were ripped off."
 McKenna admitted to being "extremely shocked" by the kiss because she thought it was "hot" for the show.

 McKenna later called Mac "probably the smartest person in Summer Bay".
 She also pointed out that everyone saw Mac and Ari's break-up coming following Mia's arrival, but added that "it cuts real deep and it's another heartbreak for Home and Away.

 McKenna did not think Mac was a convincing drunk, writing "It's like Mac is 15 and getting absolutely smashed on whatever she could find in her parents' stash.
 Mac is supposed to be this cashed up posh character who owns a bar so she should be drinking something actually nice instead of some indistinguishable rum, or maybe tequila."
 McKenna disliked Mac's attempt at propositioning Tane while drunk, calling it "quite frankly humiliating".
 As Mac's downward spiral played out, Weir's co-stars Georgie Parker, Patrick O'Connor, and Sam Frost praised her portrayal of the character.
 A writer from Maxim praised Weir stating that she is "captivating" and became a "Home and Away staple".
 They added that Mackenzie is "as vital to the show as Alf or shirtless gronks flexing on the beach."